thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 final String response = authorClient.getAuthor(nameAuthor);
 ```

-3. Convert the response to a Author data object
+## Step 3: Convert the response to a Author data object

 _Note:_ Here we use JSON-B